Katie Higton and Steven Harnett named as victims in Huddersfield murder inquiry

 The street remained cordoned off on Tuesday, with investigations at the scene continuing.

-Paramedics found Mr Harnett, from Huddersfield, and Ms Higton, a mother-of four also from the town, with multiple injuries, officers said.
+Paramedics found Mr Harnett, from Huddersfield, and Ms Higton, a mother-of four also from the town, with multiple injuries "believed to have been inflicted by a bladed weapon", officers said.

 They were confirmed to have died at the scene.